Indicator Report - Blood Lead in Children

 Data SourcesUtah Blood Lead Registry.
 Environmental Epidemiology Program, Division of Disease Control and Prevention, Utah Department of Health.

-DefinitionPercentage of children tested, aged 0 through 5 years with blood lead levels of 10 mcg/dL or greater in this age group.
+1. Percentage/geometric mean of children tested, aged 0 through 5 years with blood lead levels of 10 mcg/dL or greater.

-Number and percent of children aged 0 through 3 tested for lead poisoning.
+3. Number/percentage of children aged 0 through 36 months tested for lead poisoning.

 How We Calculated the Rates